blambeau/pipas-persister/README.md

-    POST /deliveries/             add information about a new delivery GET  /service/planning        get the current service planning GET  /service/availabilities  get information about service availabilities
+    POST /deliveries/             add information about a new delivery GET  /service/planning        get the current service planning GET  /service/availabilities  get information about service availabilities GET  /treatments/{uuid}       get information about a specific treatment POST /treatments/             create a patient and enrol her in a new treatment

 ## Project structure